GaiaNet-AI/docs/docs/governance/Governance/procedures.md

 Gaia Governance Proposals pass a vote if delegates reach quorum, defined as [placeholder] GAIA in support of the proposal, AND have a simple majority of “For” votes (>50%).
 Each proposal must also be consistent with the values of Gaia and must not violate applicable law.

-For the GIP template, see [this page].
+For the GIP template, see [this page](https://gov.gaianet.foundation/t/gip-template/23).

 ## Step 5a: GIP Resubmission
 If a GIP fails to pass the onchain voting process, it can be resubmitted for another round of voting after incorporating feedback from the community and making necessary changes.
 When resubmitting a GIP, the following guidelines should be followed: